epfl-lasa/CITRIFIED/README.md

 ### Analysis

 Data pipelines for machine learning models and other statistics to operate on the cleaned dataset.
-Also can contains visualsations.
+Also contains visualizations.

 ### Preprocessing